zeekay/brief/README.md

 ## Usage

 - Create a gh-pages branch.
-- Add an index.jade file which will render your content:
+- Add an index.jade file which will render your content (README.md in master branch by default):

         p!= content